Codecademy/docs/content/general/concepts/object/object.md

 Objects can be categorized based on what they do or how they work based on [design patterns](https://www.codecademy.com/resources/docs/general/creational-design-patterns), which represent repeatable solutions to common tasks or problems in programming.

-Patterns themselves are **not** objects but are used to develop objects that solve general problems during software development.
+> **Note:** Patterns themselves are not objects but are used to develop objects that solve general problems during software development.

 ## Objects in Different Languages